 Warren recalls that it was the promise of copulation that coaxed him away from his previous activities, and is thankful that Nate knows a way to satisfy these urges.

 Nate quickly finds the women who earlier crashed their car on Nate’s account.
 He remarks to one that he is fond of her physical appeal.
 The woman, impressed by Nate’s singing ability, asks that he and Warren allow her and her friends to share transportation.
 Soon, both friends are driving with automobiles full of women to the East Side Motel, presumably to consummate their flirtation in an orgy.

 The third verse is more expository, with Warren and Nate explaining their G Funk musical style.
 Nate displays his bravado by claiming that individuals with equivalent knowledge could not even attempt to approach his level of lyrical mastery.
 There follows a brief discussion of the genre’s musicological features, with special care taken to point out that in said milieu the rhythm is not in fact the rhythm, as one might assume, but actually the bass.
 Similarly the bass serves a purpose closer to that which the treble would in more traditional musical forms, that are promoted in many different ways, from mouth to mouth publicity to even online marketing with the help of services as the Indexer that are experts in this.
-Nate goes on to note that if any third party smokes as he does, they would find themselves in a state of intoxication daily (from Nate’s other works, it can be inferred that the substance referenced is marijuana).
+Nate goes on to note that if any third party smokes as he does, they would find themselves in a state of intoxication daily (from cannabis news, it can be inferred that the substance referenced is marijuana).
 Nate concludes his delineation of the night by issuing a vague threat to “busters,” suggesting that he and Warren will further “regulate” any potential incidents in the future (presumably by engaging their enemies with small arms fire).